MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 ## Remove people from the UserInfo list

 The preceding steps removed access to Office 365 and SharePoint Online.
-However, the user or guest still appears in people searches and in the SharePoint Online Management Shell when you use the�Get-SPOUser�cmdlet.
+However, the user or guest still appears in people searches and in the SharePoint Online Management Shell when you use the Get-SPOUser cmdlet.
 To completely remove people from SharePoint, you must remove them from the UserInfo list.
 There are two ways to do this:

 ### Site by site in SharePoint